Frequently Asked Questions

 The Department of Chemistry and Biochemistry does not have a minimum TOEFL, IELTS, etc. score for admission as it is handled by the International Office and Graduate School.
 All information about English exams can be found here: https://international.olemiss.edu/english-proficiency-requirements-11-2019/.
 Additionally, all TAs will be required to be evaluated for their English proficiency in a separate assessment.

 The department offers Teaching Assistantships to all of the M.S .and Ph.D. students that we admit.
 The stipend is at least $23,000 for 12 months.
 There are also honors fellowships for highly qualified applicants and minority fellowships available through the graduate school.

 5. When should I apply?

-For full consideration of your application for Fall admission, please have all of your materials submitted by late fall/winter of the previous year.
-The soft deadline from the Graduate School is April 1, but offers are likely to have already been made by then.
+For full consideration of your application for Fall admission, please have all of your materials submitted by 12/7 of the previous year.
+The deadline from the Graduate School is April 1, but offers are likely to have already been made by early Spring.
 Spring admission is atypical and will only be considered in exceptional cases.

 6. Do you require letters of recommendation and a personal statement?

 We require three (3) letters of recommendation and a personal statement outlining your background, career aspirations and motivation for graduate studies.
 Contact information for the letters are entered during the online application.
 The personal statement is uploaded directly during the online application process.
 You can apply online through the Graduate School’s website at Graduate Application.